doppelmutzi/doppelmutzi.github.io/_posts/2019-05-14-flexbox-responsive.md

   - flex-basis
 ---

-Inspired by an article why [flex-grow is weird](https://css-tricks.com/flex-grow-is-weird/), I've developed a [small tool](https://qqq3mv5rvw.codesandbox.io/) to explore how different properties of flex items work separately or in combination.
+Inspired by an article why [flex-grow is weird](https://css-tricks.com/flex-grow-is-weird/), I've developed a [small tool (Codesandbox)](https://qqq3mv5rvw.codesandbox.io/) to explore how different properties of flex items work separately or in combination.
 You can reproduce all examples of this article with my tool.
 I hope you find it useful.

 ![Codesandbox for exploring flex item properties](../images/flexbox-grow-shrink/screenshot-codesandbox.jpg)